krr-up/metric-temporal-experiments/README.md

 pip install memelingo
 ```

-Note that for visualizations using clingraph, Graphviz must be locally
+Note that for visualizing the traces using clingraph, Graphviz must be locally
 installed.

 ```shell